An Emerald mission in support of the UN Sustainable Development Goals

 Join Professor Audrey Falk and expert panelists as they discuss the concept of lifelong learning.

 The contribution of MOOCs to upskilling the labor force

 Listen to Valentina Goglio, Assistant Professor at University of Turin, Italy, talk about her article with Sonia Bertolini on “The contribution of MOOCs to upskilling the labor force” and how it relates to lifelong learning.

 Volume 10 Issue 4 - Higher and Degree Apprenticeships: Equality and Diversity Matter

 Publish open access in our quality education for all gateway

 Our quality education for all gateway sits on our open access platform, Emerald Open Research.
 The gateway allows research findings to be immediately shared across the world.
 All research published is openly available to read, download and share.

 Talk to us about your work

 We really welcome insights not only from researchers but practitioners too about their work.

-If you would like to contribute to the discussion, or you are working on research in areas related to the future of work, please let us know by filling in this form.
+If you would like to contribute to the discussion, or you are working on research in areas related to lifelong learning, please let us know by filling in this form.